UNIST-LOFT/SimAPR/README.md

     - [About simulation mode](#about-simulation-mode)
   - [Detailed Instruction](#detailed-instruction)

-In this section, we will describe how to run SimAPR with `TBar` and `Closure-62` benchmark.
+In this section, we'll go over how to use the 'TBar' and 'Closure-62' benchmarks with SimAPR.
-If you want to run different APR tools and version, change the `tbar` and `TBar` to proper APR tool and `Closure_62` to proper version.
+Change the 'tbar' and 'TBar' to the appropriate APR tool and 'Closure_62' to the appropriate version if you want to run various APR tools and versions.

 ### 1. Build docker image and create container
 <!-- First, clone our repository: